taw00/dash-electrum-rpm/README.md

 > **A key difference between Dash Electrum on Fedora (this version) and upstream's version**
 >
+> This version of dash-electrum effectively runs in this manner:<br />
+> `dash-electrum --dir .config/electrum-dash --wallet .config/electrum-dash/default_wallet`
+>
 > When invoking Dash Electrum from your desktop menus, the default location of
 > the data directory and wallet are different.
 The "correct" location for an
 > application's datadir on a standards-compliant linux system is under the